What microchip database do petDetect use?

 What is the fee for life-long registration onto Petlog?

-The registration fee is generally part of the price of the microchip.
-Depending on how the Implanter registers the pet onto the Petlog database they pay as little as £1.25 (+ VAT) per pet for life-long registration.
-The implantation of the chip is of course on top of that.
+The fee for basic Petlog registration is generally part of the price of the microchip.
+Depending on how the implanter registers the pet onto the Petlog database they pay as little as £1.25 (+ VAT) per pet for life-long registration.
+There are no extra fees payable on top of this unless a change of keeper details or keepership is required.

 Are there any further charges for my pet to remain on the Petlog database?